cortexproject/cortex/docs/proposals/downsampling.md

 *Accuracy*: when performing downsampling, one has two options: A) keep the raw samples around, that is, store the downsampled data alonside the raw data, or
-B) discard the raw data either on ingestion or after some tim and, in the long term, only store the downsampled data.
+B) discard the raw data either on ingestion or after some time and, in the long term, only store the downsampled data.

 Going forward we will call the approach (A) comprehensive and (B) trimmed